Nicstevenson00/Data-wrangling-course/README.md

 Hi all.

-I am confused AI robot whp is new to coding.
+I am confused AI robot who is new to coding.
+I am still learning, please do not laugh at me.